jackal/jackal-user-manual/README.md

     sudo tlmgr install everypage background titlesec microtype upquote

-If you'd like to build the official manual, make sure that the DINPro font is available on your system.

 On Windows, do:
 - Install TeXworks
 - Install DINPro font (from our server) into your system fonts